TekstoSense/about-tekstosense/README.md

 # TekstoSense | Text Analytics Simplified

 Teksto in [Esperanto][Esperanto] means Text.
 Tekstosense is one stop hub for all text analytics need.
-Do you know our [website][tekstosense-url] name itself is derived using Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) network: a special type of RNN?
+Do you know our website name [TekstoSense][tekstosense-url] is derived using Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) network: a special type of RNN?
 Is it not fun ?
 Yes it is.
-We want to make implementation of text analytics a fun for all those users who want to seriously differentiate their product with others.
+We want our users to focus on their market proposition and differentiation and we provides all possible building blocks for text analytics ecosystem to reduce their time to market.

 ## Summary